pwhittlesea/pwhittlesea.github.com/_posts/2024-02-17-new-beginnings.md

 ## New beginnings

-So I have chosen (the GH Pages default) [Jekyll](https://jekyllrb.com/) as the basis for this site but I am sure I will have to do extensive modification to meet the above goals.
+So I have chosen (the GH Pages default) [Jekyll](https://jekyllrb.com/) as the basis for this site, but I am sure I will have to do extensive modification to meet the above goals.

-[Minima](https://github.com/jekyll/minima) meets my needs as far as themes go but it was a bit of a pain getting the latest version deployed because it hasn't been released [in 4 and a half years](https://github.com/jekyll/minima/issues/656).
+[Minima](https://github.com/jekyll/minima) meets my needs as far as themes go, but it was a bit of a pain getting the latest version deployed because it hasn't been released [in 4 and a half years](https://github.com/jekyll/minima/issues/656).
 So I wouldn't be surprised if something breaks soon.

 I have already had to modify it to show tags on posts but I (in no order) want to: